Tag

 Keeping track of your collection can be difficult so I wanted to keep an evergreen list of game collection apps to keep your games organized.
 I consider a lot when it comes to a game collection app.
 Does it have a mobile app?
 Is there barcode scanning?
 Does it take in the nuances of loose vs. cib vs. new?
 Can I add more metadata?
 If the answer is no to these questions, then I wouldn’t consider it a good application with the exception of Excel, which I will go into further detail below.
 All of the below apps are generally well supported by the community and mentioned frequently across multiple game collecting communities.
 The Absolute S Tier Game Collection App CLZ Games – PC, Android & iOS (Paid) Without a doubt, the best S Tier game collection app is CLZ Games.
 CLZ does more than games and charges a minor…

 Limited Run Games is a small publisher and manufacturer of physical video games and the associated goodies that come with them.
 Their original idea was to sell limited releases of games, essentially take the cost of doing one run, do a bit of math for some profit and then sell the games.
 Then, in kickstarter fashion, make them and deliver them to their customers.
 That worked well for awhile, but now they’re sort of a hybrid limited game company.
 So now games come in an open pre-order cycle with a limited window to purchase and much longer manufacturing times.
 So let’s dig into a bit about how the Limited Run Games process works.
 If you’re curious more on the philosophy of LRG, check out our article on the game collector’s market.
-Closed vs. Open Pre-Orders There is two types of pre-orders: Open Pre-Orders: There is no cap on the number…
+Closed vs. Open Pre-Orders There is two types of pre-orders: If something is closed then it’s best to make…

 If you have fond memories of the good ‘ol days of games from bygone eras then you may want to consider buying games now instead of later, no matter which day you read this.
 The reason being that physical game media is becoming more rare by the day as games break, get thrown out and are lost to the fates of time.
 The prices of which are increasing, especially as older games which used cardboard for their cases begin to decay from moisture and age.
 The community and market for physical video games remained rather stable for a long period of time.
 Generally speaking, games were worth a percentage of their retail price based on popularity, with more popular games taking a smaller percentage of their retail on third party sites like eBay.
 For instance, a $49.99 game would likely sale for $35 on eBay used for the longest time,…